 Located at the base of the mountains, Casa Valea Vinului is a wooden cottage overlooking the breathtaking valley and Rodnei Mountains.
-Besides the traditional style of the cottage and its lovely location, the thing that makes this location of the most unique places to stay in Romania is the Valea Vinului Dome, which is a one-of-a-kind glamping experience in Romania.
+Besides the traditional style of the cottage and its lovely location, the thing that makes this location one of the most unique places to stay in Romania is the Valea Vinului Dome, which is a one-of-a-kind glamping experience in Romania.

 Best places to stay in Bucovina, Romania (North of the Carpathian Mountains)

 Bucovina is famous for keeping the traditional customs alive in Romania.
-The nature and landscapes are breathtaking and it is often referred to as a little piece of heaven in Romania.
+The nature and landscapes are breathtaking, and it is often referred to as a little piece of heaven in Romania.
 Check out these unique places to stay in Romania located in the Bucovina region.

 Hygge Hut Bucovina